pretix/pretix-docs/docs/guides/integrations/getyourguide.md

 ### Setting up products for GetYourGuide

 Configure at least one product to be sold via GetYourGuide.
-In order to do so, navigate to :navpath:Your Event → :fa3-ticket: Products: and create or edit a product.
+In order to do so, navigate to :navpath:Your event → :fa3-ticket: Products: and create or edit a product.
 Switch to the :btn:Availability: tab and under "Sales channels", check the box next to "GetYourGuide" or the box next to "Sell on all sales channels".

 ![Page titled 'Modify product: Standard ticket', on the 'GetYourGuide' tab, displaying options for 'Ticket Category', 'Minimal group size', 'Maximal group size', 'Minimum participant age', and 'Maximum participant age'](../../assets/screens/getyourguide/getyourguide-configuration.png)